-Bike sales are up, cycling is all over newspapers and magazines.
+Bike sales are up, cycling is suddenly all over our newspapers and magazines.
 We in Britain are in the middle of a bonafide bike boom.
-So says veteran cycling journalist Carlton Reid, who’s writing a book about the bike boom, that’s called, imaginatively, “Bike Boom”.
+So says veteran cycling journalist Carlton Reid, who’s writing a book about the bike boom, that’s called, imaginatively, “Bike Boom“.
 But fellow long-in-the-tooth cycling journalist John Stevenson of Road.CC disagrees.
 Cycling in Britain is far from booming, it’s flat-lining.
 The pair lock horns on air, joining host Jack Thurston to debate the bike boom.

 The Bike Show and the cycle clothing company Rapha share a birthday, and while The Bike Show keeps on keeping on, Rapha has grown into a global brand and is toasting its success on the Champs-Élysées as suppliers of clothing to the Sky Pro Cycling Team.
 Jack checks in with Laura Bower and James Fairbank at Rapha to talk about Chris Froome’s fishnets and what the company is doing to encourage more women to ride bikes.
 Summer is festival time and Jack chews over the Rapha Tempest and the Eroica Britannia with Howard Smith, author of The Jersey Pocket cycling blog.

 In a talk recorded at Friday Late “Eat, Ride, Sleep, Repeat” held earlier this year at the Victoria and Albert Museum in London, Jack Thurston tells a secret history of British bicycle cultures, with help from Ruth Beale, Tim Dawson, Guy Andrews and Patrick Field.

 This is an enhanced podcast with still images accompanying the audio.